akhil368/TeachTrack/README.md

 - Delete Batch

 Faculty Side ::
--View all the Batches Assigned.
+- View all the Batches Assigned.
--Delete Faculty
+- Delete Faculty

 ## How to Run: